greencoder001/nautus/README.md

  Your one & only ultimate software development tool **NOTE: Development is still in progress, this notice will dissapear when the first stable version is released**

+# Contribution
+We want to see nautus grow, so if you have a feature request just create a issue on GitHub and if you want to add a feature yourself, fix a typo or just want to optimize something, please feel free to open a pull request with a detailed explanation.

 # Use cases
 **Nautus can help you:**
 - [X] Create boilerplate code